etc5523-2021/blog-kgar0017/README.md

 ## Blog Post 2

+This is the blog of India Covid Stats.
+The URL of this blog is https://etc5523-2021.github.io/blog-kgar0017/post2.html.

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [Bahrain].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [post2].html

 - [ ] Selected a new country
 - [ ] Data Story 1